How to properly disinfect your travel gear after a trip

 TPG asked medical experts for advice on what you should clean when you get home from a trip.

-“That’s an easy one”, says Paul Pottinger, an UW Medicine infectious disease specialist at the University of Washington in Seattle.
+“That’s an easy one”, says Paul Pottinger, an infectious-disease specialist at the University of Washington in Seattle.
 “The most important thing to clean after a trip is your hands”.

 Germs that have been on anything you’ve touched during the journey from the airport to your home – the handles on the suitcase you pick up off the baggage claim carousel, the door on the taxi or the Uber that takes you home, and the door handles you grab as you enter your house or apartment – “may for some time be a potential threat to your health”, said Pottinger.